acce-cloud/oodt-0.3-rmq-test-workflow/README.md

 # Appendix: How to use RabbitMQ with a generic OODT-0.3 Docker architecture

-As demonstrated in this tutorial, the RabbitMQ client/server architecture can be used to effectively mamage submission of workflows to multiple distributed OODT Workflow Managers - effectively replacing the need for the OODT Resource Manager component.
+As demonstrated in this tutorial, the RabbitMQ client/server architecture can be used to effectively manage submission of workflows to multiple distributed OODT Workflow Managers - effectively replacing the need for the OODT Resource Manager component.
 To use RMQ with OODT, follow these steps:

 * Start a container running the RMQ server image "oodthub/oodt-rabbitmq".
 This container must be reachable at ports 5672, 15672 by all other containers running RMQ clients (which connect with username and password).